flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_project.rst

       --description string      description for the project specified as argument.
       --dryRun                  execute command without making any modifications.
       --file string             file for the project definition.
-  -h, --help                    help for project
+      --force                   Skips asking for an acknowledgement during an update operation.
+Only used in update -h, --help                    help for project
       --id string               id for the project specified as argument.
       --labels stringToString   labels for the project specified as argument. (default [])